transloadit/uppy.io/docs/companion.md

 ```

 Companion uses WebSockets to communicate progress, errors, and successes to the client.
-This is what Uppy listens to to update it’s internal state and UI, if there is one.
+This is what Uppy listens to to update it’s internal state and UI.

 Add the Companion WebSocket server using the `companion.socket` function: